 Since the format of serialized information is specific to a rendering class, the optional using-render% argument accepts the relevant class.
-It default to HTML rendering.
+It defaults to HTML rendering, partly because HTML-format information is usable by other formats (including Latex/PDF and text).

-If root-path is not #f, then file paths that are serialized as relative to an instantiationsupplied root-path are descrialized as relative instead to the given root-path.
+If root-path is not #f, then file paths that are serialized as relative to an instantiationsupplied root-path are describilized as relative instead to the given root-path.